 At the same time, cybercriminals can leverage a more sophisticated approach like measuring server response times to determine if they are using an invalid or valid username.
 Servers generally take longer to respond to failed login attempts compared to successful ones.

-Given that most organisations are using SAAS or cloud-based applications for critical business operations—six out of ten businesses moved their operations to the cloud—account enumeration attacks have been rightfully identified as a major threat in the cybersecurity landscape.
+Given that most organisations are using SAAS or cloud-based applications for critical business operations—six out of ten businesses moved their operations to the cloud—account enumeration attack has been rightfully identified as a major threat in the cybersecurity landscape.

 Best methods for preventing enumeration attacks